Welcome to Freedom

 This system works well most of the time.
 But in today’s world, where cheap, easy pleasure is everywhere, your brain can get tricked.
 Whether it’s a Twinkie, one more episode in a Netflix binge, or scrolling to see another reel, your brain get's a quick hit of pleasure making it think it's getting something essential, like safety, nourishment, or connection.

-In reality, it’s empty calories — false and fleeting pleasures - leaving you feeling more empty and unfulfilled in the end.
+In reality, it’s empty calories, false and fleeting pleasures, leaving you feeling more empty and unfulfilled in the end.

 How We Get in a Habit Loop

 Here's the problem: part of your brain doesn’t understand it’s being tricked.
-It just knows it found a fast way to feel good, so it pushes you to do it again—this push is especially powerful if there is something painful or scary your brain is trying to escape from like anxiety, fear, or shame.
+It just knows it found a fast way to feel good, so it pushes you to do it again.
+This push is especially powerful if there is something painful or scary your brain is trying to escape from like anxiety, fear, or shame.
 Of course this escape doesn't solve the anxiety, fear, or shame but instead leads to more of it.
 And so a vicious cycle can start.
 It feels impossible to stop because part of your brain truly believes the habit is necessary for survival.

 You’re Not Broken

 If you find yourself stuck in an unhealthy habit, it’s not because you’re a failure, broken, or a bad person.
 It’s because you're a human experiencing some of the normal challenges of a human brain and body.
+It's part of the experience you came to earth to have, and grow through.

 Is There a Way Out?